istio/community/VALUES.md

     good state, but less work overall for the team.

 - Be **specific**, **respectful** and **courteous**
-  - Disagreements are welcome and encouraged, but don't use broad generalizations, exaggerations, or judgement words that can be taken personally.
-Consider other people’s perspective (including the wide range of applicability of Istio).
+  - Disagreements are expected, but don't use broad generalizations, exaggerations, or judgement words that can be taken personally.
+Consider other people’s perspectives (including the wide range of use for Istio).
 Empathize with our users.
 Focus on the specific issue at hand, and remember that we all care about the project, first and foremost.
   - Emails to the [mailing lists](CONTRIBUTING.md#contributing-a-feature),